-Kerala has a rich tradition of art and culture with roots running deep into its colourful and vibrant past.
+Kerala has a rich tradition of art and culture with roots running deep into its colorful and vibrant past.
 The stone age carvings and pictorial writings at the Edakkal caves near Kalpetta, Wayanad bear testimony to this fact.
-Though the main religion practiced in the State is Hinduism, influences of Christianity and Islam are distinct.
+Though the main religion practiced in the State is Hinduism, the influences of Christianity and Islam are distinct.
 Kerala has a rich tradition of harmony and peace with people belonging to different faiths and religions respecting each other and participating in all festivals, be it Onam, Vishu, Christmas or Id with equal fervor.
 The ensemble of all these religions has also caused an impact on its art forms as well.

 Graceful and exquisite dance forms like Kathakali, Mohiniyattam, Theyyam, Kol Kali, Oppana and Margam kali are well appreciated and enjoyed by everyone.
-The cuisine also reflects the influence of all communities, be it the spicy fish curries (Pearl Spot, locally called ‘karimeen’), Boiled Kappa or Tapioca, Appams (lace pancakes), Puttu (steamed rice cakes), Idiyappam (string hoppers), Crab curries, Prawn dishes, all of which are prepared with the spices and condiments peculiar to Kerala.
+The cuisine also reflects the influence of all communities, be it the spicy fish curries (Pearl Spot, locally called ‘karimeen’), boiled Kappa or Tapioca, Appams (lace pancakes), Puttu (steamed rice cakes), Idiyappam (string hoppers), Crab curries, Prawn dishes, all of which are prepared with the spices and condiments peculiar to Kerala.

 A dance form essential to the wedding entertainment and festivities of the Malabar Muslims.
 Maidens and young female relatives sing and dance around the bride, clapping their hands.
 The songs of Mappilappattu, are first sung by the leader and are repeated by the chorus.
 The themes are often teasing comments and innuendoes about the bride’s anticipated nuptial bliss.